-Eddie Rosario went 3 for 4 for the Twins with a homer starting the eighth off Britton, who jammed his right ankle while grabbing Torres’ toss in the seventh and left one out later with assistance from head athletic trainer Steve Donahue.
+Rosario went 3 for 4 for the Twins with a homer starting the eighth off Britton, who jammed his right ankle while grabbing Torres’ toss in the seventh and left one out later with assistance from head athletic trainer Steve Donahue.

 ”It shouldn’t be anything that bothers me going forward,” Britton said.

-On this idyllic fall evening that started at 62 degrees, the energy from the over-capacity crowd of 41,121 for the first postseason game at Target Field since the ballpark’s 2010 debut persisted deep into the night, well after Torres took Twins starter Jake Odorizzi deep on a ball that barely cleared the dark green wall in left-center.
+On this idyllic fall evening that started at 62 degrees, the energy from the over-capacity crowd of 41,121 for the first playoff game at Target Field since the ballpark’s 2010 debut season persisted deep into the night, well after Torres took Twins starter Jake Odorizzi deep on a ball that barely cleared the dark green wall in left-center.

 Typifying this long-running lopsided matchup, almost all the could-go-either-way plays went to the Yankees, leaving the Twins largely shaking their heads at all their near misses.

 Severino, who didn’t make his 2019 debut until Sept.
 17, started 11 of 17 batters with balls, including all six in the second inning.
-Still, a far better output than his wild card game start against the Twins in 2017 when he fell behind 3-0 and was yanked after one out.
+Still, a far better output than his wild-card game start against the Twins in 2017 when he fell behind 3-0 and was yanked after one out.

 BY THE NUMBERS